 2. LISTEN TO YOUR LUCKY HUNCHES (INTUITION)

 This doesn't necessarily mean you should follow all your hunches, but do pay attention when you get a gut feeling (good or bad) about an opportunity.
-Be willing and ready to take calculated risks, but have a backup plan.
+Be curious and open-minded about your hunches.
+Be willing and ready to take calculated risks, but also have a backup plan.

-To help you be aware of more of your gut feelings, practice meditation and mindfulness.
+To help yourself become more aware of your gut feelings, practice meditation and mindfulness.

 3. EXPECT GOOD FORTUNE

-But if you pay attention to new opportunities and approach them with a positive attitude, you will feel and behave in a more confident way... which in turn will draw other people and opportunities to you.
+On the other hand, paying attention to new opportunities in combination with a positive attitude will motivate you to feel and behave in a more confident way... which in turn will open the door to new opportunities and to people who are eager to help you.

 4. TURN BAD LUCK INTO GOOD